ElMehdiBen/Big-Data-101/Nifi/Exercice_1.md

 ### Additional Resources:
 - **Documentation**: Use the [NiFi Processor Documentation](https://nifi.apache.org/docs.html) for details on each processor.
 - **Bulletins**: Monitor NiFi bulletins and provenance data to debug and understand the flow.

-Would you like a more detailed walkthrough of any specific workflow?